 - 2. Successful completion of a minimum of 18 semester units with a "C" or better in all courses required as part of a major as identified by the college catalog.
 See a counselor or the college catalog for details.
 Work experience units may NOT be applied to the major.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring. - 3.
-Completion of twelve (12) semester units in residence at Crafton Hills College. - 4.
-Reading competency as demonstrated by a grade of "C" or better in ENGL 101 (Freshman Composition) OR ENGL 101H (Freshman Composition-Honors) OR ENGL 146 (Writing for Business and the Professions) OR an equivalent course from another accredited institution.
-(Effective Fall, 2007) - 5.
-Mathematics proficiency as demonstrated by completion of MATH 095 (Intermediate Algebra) OR MATH 095C (Intermediate Algebra Part C) OR any higher-level math course with a grade of "C" or better OR an equivalent course from another accredited institution.
-(Effective Fall, 2006) - 6.
-Writing competency as demonstrated by a grade of "C" or better in ENGL 101 (Freshman Composition) OR ENGL 101H (Freshman Composition-Honors) OR ENGL 146 (Writing for Business and the Professions) OR an equivalent course from another accredited institution.
-(Effective Fall, 2006) - 7.
-The following restrictions apply to the 60 units required for graduation: - a) A maximum of 4 units of physical education activities may be applied. - b) A maximum of 15 units of credit (CR) or (P) grades may be applied.
+Completion of twelve (12) semester units in residence at Crafton Hills College. - Reading competency as demonstrated by a grade of "C" or better in ENGL 101 (Freshman Composition) OR ENGL 101H (Freshman Composition-Honors) OR an equivalent course from another accredited institution.
+(Effective Fall, 2007) - Mathematics proficiency as demonstrated by completion of MATH 095 (Intermediate Algebra) OR MATH 095C

+- (Intermediate Algebra Part C) OR any higher-level math course with a grade of "C" or better OR an equivalent course from another accredited institution.
+(Effective Fall, 2006) - Writing competency as demonstrated by a grade of "C" or better in ENGL 101 (Freshman Composition) OR ENGL 101H (Freshman Composition-Honors) OR an equivalent course from another accredited institution.
+(Effective Fall, 2006) - The following restrictions apply to the 60 units required for graduation: - a) A maximum of 4 units of physical education activities may be applied. - b) A maximum of 15 units of credit (CR) or (P) grades may be applied.
 No courses required for the student's major may be taken for (CR) or (P). - c) A maximum of 6 units of Reading and Study Skills courses numbered 001-099 (READ 078X2, READ 091 and CHC 090) may be applied. - d) A maximum of 16 units of Career and Technical Education Worksite Experience or 6 units of General Worksite Experience may be applied for elective credit ONLY. - 8.
-Completion of a minimum of 28 semester units of general education must be distributed as indicated: Area A (4 units), Area B (3 units), Area C (6units), Area D (13-14 units) and Area E (2-3 units).
+Completion of a minimum of 28 semester units of general education must be distributed as indicated: Area A (4 units), Area B (3 units), Area C (6 units), Area D (13-14 units) and Area E (2-3 units).
 No single course may be used to meet more than one general education requirement, except in areas F1 and F2.
 However, courses taken to complete a major may also apply to general education.